 Road trip entertainment is key to keeping everyone, both kid and parent, happy on a long drive!
 We'll bring multiple movies with us to keep the kids entertained on the drive.
 We have a DVD system built into our van, but we've also used the portable DVD systems and they work great, too.

 Wireless earbuds are essential to keeping Bubba and I entertained during the drive.
 I usually sit in the back with the kids and I love to listen to audiobooks on Audible to keep my sanity during all of the kid movies!
 Bubba will listen to his favorite audiobooks while he's driving and it allows him to focus while still listening to his favorite books.

 Since you know that I love to give you a good deal, I've got a little treat for you!
-Go to THIS link (or text JORDANPAGE to 500 500) and you'll get a 30-day free trial to Audible, 1 free audiobook, and 2 free Audible originals.
+Get a 30-day free trial to Audible with one credit to buy any title in the premium selection—yours to keep.
 You're welcome! 😉

 These are some of our favorite things that we use for travel.
 Follow these road trip packing tips and you'll always have what you need!

 - Packing Pods – More expensive does not always mean better quality!
-THESE are our favorite pods that we use.
 Each person in our family gets a different color and it makes it super easy to know which is which.
 We can fit our entire family's pods into a large suitcase or two.
 It keeps us from having small suitcases for each person when we don't need that many.

 - Pool Bag – If you're going somewhere tropical or with a pool, then take a bag that you can put all of your wet things in.
 We use Ikea bags, but you can also use a plain garbage bag if you don't have one.
 This gives you something to pack your towels in for the pool or beach.